This DIY school desk for home has it all! Three workstations, pegboard for school supplies, lighting, and floating shelves!

-When I suggested to Peter that we could get wall-mounted task lights that are hardwired in, he didn’t look very happy.
+When I suggested to my dad that we could get wall-mounted task lights that are hardwired in, he didn’t look very happy.
 So to avoid cutting into the drywall and doing some electrical work, I opted for lamps with plug-in cords.

 Here’s an extensive list of my favorite cute, reasonably-priced kids’ desk chairs in every color and size.

 I’m loving this fun, colorful rug from ALL Modern!
 I chose it because it had just the right amount of color and interest, while not totally overwhelming the space.
 Plus it’s pretty and fun, right?

 Shop the Room